Bradyphrenia: Depression and Parkinson's disease

-Bradyphrenia and other neurological conditions

-Bradyphrenia is also present within other neurological conditions.

 Alzheimer's disease

-Alzheimer's disease, another neurological condition involving cognition impairment.
-Researchers found that there was a presence of cognitive slowing in patients with Alzheimer's.
-Pate and Margolin, found that this was caused by damage to the cortical central.
+Alzheimer's disease is another neurological condition involving cognition impairment.
+Researchers observed the presence of cognitive slowing in patients with Alzheimer's; Pate and Margolin found that this was caused by damage to the cortical central.
 The cortical central is the outer region of the cerebellum, a major component of the brain that controls motor functions.
-Particularly in the older population, evidence of bradyphrenia had been seen in patients with Alzheimer's.
+Evidence of bradyphrenia has been observed in patients with Alzheimer's, particularly in older populations.

 Depression

-Evidence of bradyphrenia in patients with depression had been present if they had previous neurological damage.
-In a study of elderly patients, it was found that patients with depression had not shown a significant delay in thought processing as did patients with depression and additional neurological damage to a part of their brain.
+Evidence of bradyphrenia has been observed in patients with depression with previous neurological damage.
+In a study of elderly patients, it was found that patients with depression had not shown a significant delay in thought processing compared to patients with depression and additional neurological damage to a part of their brain.

-Yet, Rogers et al., examined bradyphrenia and whether or not it was indicated by 'mental rotation' in melancholic and non-melancholic depressed patients.
+Yet Rogers et al. examined bradyphrenia and whether or not it was indicated by 'mental rotation' in melancholic and non-melancholic depressed patients.
 Researchers would ask the participants to participate in numerous tasks whereby their performance would be measured by their reaction time and accuracy of response.
-The tasks that participants were asked to perform included being able to determine which direction a stimulus on the screen was pointing towards and were also told to determine if a stimulus shown was the normal positioning or whether it had been reversed.
-From this study, researchers had concluded that in melancholic participants with major depression their slowing in reaction time was higher, in contrast to the control group, which indicated the presence of bradyphrenia.
-Researchers had drawn the conclusion that the lesser slowness of the non-melancholic depressed groups in these tasks had not been intense enough to draw it to bradyphrenia.
+The tasks that participants were asked to perform included determining which direction a stimulus on the screen was pointing towards and if a stimulus shown was in the normal positioning or had been reversed.
+From this study, researchers had concluded that in melancholic participants with major depression, their slowing in reaction time was higher than that of the control group, which indicated the presence of bradyphrenia.
+Researchers had drawn the conclusion that the lesser slowness of the non-melancholic depressed groups in these tasks had not been intense enough to be considered bradyphrenia.

 Huntington's disease and schizophrenia

 Bradyphrenia had also been observed in Huntington's disease and schizophrenia.
-To examine the role of bradyphrenia within these conditions the researchers used the Tower of London Test which is a task that requires cognitive processing.
+To examine the role of bradyphrenia within these conditions, the researchers used the Tower of London Test, which is a task that requires cognitive processing.
 This study had shown that there had been a significant increase in time that it took for patients with Huntington's to solve the problem.
-Participants with schizophrenia, however, performed the tasks in a smaller amount of time, faster than those in the control group within the experiment.
-Hanes had suggested that bradyphrenia in schizophrenia was not as common as it was seen in Huntington's disease.
+Participants with schizophrenia, however, performed the tasks in a shorter amount of time than those in the control group.
+Hanes suggested that bradyphrenia in schizophrenia was not as common as it was in Huntington's disease.